julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   (THREDDS Data Manager) and RAMADDA so `docker-compose' is perfect for this scenario.
 Install `docker-compose' on the Azure Docker host.

-  "You may have to update version (currently at `1.5.2').
+  You may have to update version (currently at `1.5.2').

   ,----
   | # Get docker-compose